DIRACGrid/DIRAC/docs/source/AdministratorGuide/InstallingDIRACService/index.rst

         Systems += Transformation
         Systems += WorkloadManagement
         #
-        # List of DataBases to be installed
+        # List of DataBases to be installed (what's here is a list for a basic installation)
         Databases = InstalledComponentsDB
         Databases += ResourceStatusDB
         #